isomerpages/moe-chijkc/_the-kc-experience/National Digital Literacy Prog/Device Support & Insurance Claims.md

 *   Where a PLD is lost outside of school, student should inform their parents immediately.
 *   Student should, together with their parents, make a Police Report.
 *   Student should inform their Form Teachers of the loss and provide a copy of the Police Report at the earliest possible time.
 A copy of the Police Report must be submitted to the school-based ICT Service Desk.
 The school’s DMA Administrator will take action to remote lock the device at the earliest possible time.
-*   Students are required to replace their lost PLD.
-Students will not be able to utilize their Edusave fund for replacement of their device.
+*   Students, who are Singapore Citizens, will be able to utilize their Edusave fund for the **replacement** of their device (2nd purchase).

 3 \. **REPLACEMENT / CHANGE OF PLD**  <br>
 *   Students are to inform their school-based ICT Service Desk whenever there is a replacement/change of PLD.